MoolahModding/site/docs/advanced/asset-gen/dummy-wwise/index.md

 :::

 ## AkAudioEvent
-AkAudioEvents are only really used for heist soundtracks, so there's a high likelyhood you won't need to make one as someone would have already made one.
+AkAudioEvents are only really used for heist soundtracks, so there's a high likelihood you won't need to make one as someone would have already made one.

 To make a dummy `AkAudioEvent`, do the following:
 1. Right-click on the content browser and select `Media` and choose `AkAudioEvent`